natcap/invest.users-guide/source/urban_cooling_model.rst

     * :math:`RH` = average Relative Humidity (%) provided by the user

-For each pixel, the model computes the estimated loss in productivity (%) for two work intensities: "light work" and "heavy work" (based on rest time needed at different work intensities, as per Table 2 in Kjellstrom et al., 2009):
+For each pixel, the model computes the estimated loss in productivity (%) for two work intensities: "light work" and "heavy work" (based on rest time needed at different work intensities, as per Table 2 in Kjellstrom et al. 2009):

 .. math:: Loss.light.work_i = \begin{Bmatrix}
         0 & if & WBGT < 31.5\\